Last Updated on 21/06/2025

 Application of Digital Marketing Tools

-The digital revolution changed the way marketing was performed and opened floodgates of possibilities for businesses to reach their customers.
+The digital revolution transformed the way marketing was conducted and opened up a floodgate of possibilities for businesses to reach their customers.

 Digital marketing encompasses a broad category, including but not limited to the following activities: